Asymptotics of the principal eigenvalue of a linear elliptic operator with large advection: Introduction

 It is also worth mentioning that Theorem \ref{theorem-ND} had been applied in \cite{BHN2005} to investigate the asymptotic behavior of the speeds of propagation of pulsating travelling fronts, and \cite{CL2008} applied Theorem \ref{theorem-N} to reveal new coexistence phenomena of a Lotka-Volterra reaction-diffusion model for two competing species, both with respect to the large advection coefficient.

-More recently, in one space dimension (i.e., $\Omega$ is a finite open interval), when the advection term $m$ admits nature kinds of degeneracy, the first-named and third-named authors \cite{PZ2018} studied an eigenvalue problem with a general boundary condition (see problem \eqref{p} in Section 3).
-A rather satisfactory understanding of the limiting behavior of the principle eigenvalue and its eigenfunction was obtained in \cite{PZ2018}.
-As far as time-periodic parabolic eigenvalue problems are concerned, in the past decades there have been several research works devoted to the study of the asymptotic behavior of the principal eigenvalue, especially with respect to small or large frequency, diffusion coefficient or advection coefficient in spatially or temporally heterogeneous and even degenerate environments; see \cite{BHN2023,DT2016,Hess1991,HSV2001,HMP2001,LLou,LLPZ2019a, LLPZ2019b,LLPZ2019c,PP2016,PZZ2019,PZ2015}, to mention a few.
+More recently, in one space dimension (i.e., $\Omega$ is a finite open interval), when the advection term $m$ admits nature kinds of degeneracy, the first-named author and Zhou \cite{PZ2018} studied an eigenvalue problem with a general boundary condition (see problem \eqref{p} in Section 4).
+A satisfactory understanding of the limiting behavior of the principle eigenvalue and its eigenfunction was obtained in \cite{PZ2018}.
+As far as time-periodic parabolic eigenvalue problems are concerned, in the past decades there have been several research works devoted to the study of the asymptotic behavior of the principal eigenvalue, especially with respect to small or large frequency, diffusion coefficient or advection coefficient in spatially or temporally heterogeneous and even degenerate environments.
+Some of these works include \cite{BHN2023,CKRZ2008,DT2016,Hess1991,HSV2001,HMP2001,LLou,LLPZ2019a, LLPZ2019b,LLPZ2019c,PP2016,PZZ2019,PZ2015}.